 INTRODUCTION

-Pulses, or legumes, are the edible seeds from certain plants that people grow for food.
-Some of the most common ones you’ll find on the table are dried lentils, beans, and peas.
-Pulses are a great way to add protein to a vegetarian's diet and greatly contribute to reducing the widespread malnutrition that occurs worldwide.
-Because they are inexpensive and high in nutrients, pulses are referred to as the "poor man's meat."
+Pulses, are the edible seeds from certain plants that people grow for food..
+Pulses are one the chief sources of protein to majority of people and greatly contribute to reducing the widespread malnutrition globally.
+Because they are inexpensive and rich in nutrients, often referred as "poor man's meat."
 (Umbarkar et al., 2010).

-Green gram [Vigna radiata (L.)Wilczek] is also known as mungbean or moong, is a leguminous plant species belonging to the Fabaceae family.
-Green gram(Vigna radiata)is often confused with black gram(Vigna mungo) because they look quite similar, but they’re actually two different species.Green gram is an annual climbing plant that produces yellow blossoms and hairy brown seed pods.
-The species Vigna radiata consists of three subspecies: one domesticated form (Vigna radiata subsp. radiata) and two wild forms (Vigna radiata subsp. sublobata and Vigna radiata subsp. glabra).
+Green gram [Vigna radiata (L.)Wilczek] is also known as mungbean or moong, a leguminous plant species belonging to the Fabaceae family.).

-Green gram is also used as a green manuring crop.
-It is a leguminous crop that has the capacity to fix atmospheric nitrogen 30-40 kg N/ha.
-Green gram is highly nutritious pulse which contains 24 per cent of high-quality protein, 1.3 per cent fats, 56.6 per cent carbohydrates, and 3 per cent dietary fibre’s.
-It is rich in minerals having 140 mg calcium, 8.4 per cent iron and 280 mg phosphorus.
+It has the capacity to fix atmospheric nitrogen up to 40 kg /ha.
+Green gram is highly nutritious and contains 24 per cent of high-quality protein. and 3 per cent dietary fibre’s.
+It is also rich in minerals having 140 mg calcium, 8.4 per cent iron and 280 mg phosphorus.

-Maruca vitrata (Fabricius), commonly referred to as the spotted or legume pod borer, is a major pest responsible for significant damage to green gram crops in the field.
-Frequent outbreaks of this pest have been linked to consistently low yields in green gram (Singh and Srivastava, 2017).
-Due to its wide host range and high destructive potential, it has established itself as a persistent threat to this crop.
-It is known to cause an economic loss of 20 - 25%, yield loss of 2 - 84% and pod damage of 20 - 60% in green gram (Vishakanthaiah and Jagadeeshbabu, 1980 and Zahid et al., 2008) and accounting to US$ 30 million.
-Grain yield losses in pulse crops due to Maruca infestation have been estimated to range between 20% and 60% (Singh and Allen, 1980).
-Hence, the present study was undertaken to evaluate certain insecticides and bio pesticides for the management of this important insect pest of mungbean.
+Maruca vitrata (Fabricius), is commonly referred as spotted or legume pod borer, a major pest responsible for significant damage to green gram in the field.
+Frequent outbreaks of this pest have been linked to lower yields in green gram (Singh and Srivastava, 2017).
+Due to wide host range and high destructive potential, it has established as a persistent threat to this crop.
+In green gram, it is known to cause yield loss from 2 to 84 per cent (Vishakanthaiah and Jagadeeshbabu, 1980 and Zahid et al., 2008) and pod damage up to – 60 per cent in green gram (Vishakanthaiah and Jagadeeshbabu, 1980; (Singh and Allen, 1980 and Zahid et al., 2008) which account for about US$ 30 million.
+Hence, the present study was undertaken to evaluate certain insecticides and bio pesticides for the management of this important insect pest of green gram..

 2. MATERIALS AND METHODS